linusdunkers/BDS-Toolbox/BDS-Toolbox/readme.txt

 == Installation ==

 1. **Upload the Plugin Files:**
-   Upload the `BDS-Toolbox` folder to the `/wp-content/plugins/` directory of your WordPress installation.
+   Upload the `bds-toolbox` folder to the `/wp-content/plugins/` directory of your WordPress installation.

 2. **Activate the Plugin:**
    Go to the 'Plugins' menu in WordPress and activate the **BDS Toolbox** plugin.